superjes1/Break-A-Leg/README.md

 > A Medium Avulsions is set to be a "Minor" wound, while a Large Avulsion is set to be a "Major" wound.
 > Therefore, the players left 'Leg Wound Level' is considered to be "Major".

+For Body Wounds, we use the pre-existing threshold levels used by the ACE medical menu to determine the severity of the Wound.
+This allows the player to see the current state of their Body Wounds via For example, Pain is split into 4 levels: No Pain, Mild Pain, Moderate Pain, Severe Pain.

 ### Stackable Wounds
 The Stackable Wounds system makes it so that multiple Wounds of the same Wound Level, or higher, need to be stacked together in order to incapacitate the player.
 It counts how many wounds per Wound Level are present on the leg, including when there are multiple of the same size and type of wound.